-A notice to the other Party in the administration of this Agreement shall be given to the Party's Project Representative by regular mail, by facsimile transmission, or by email as more particularly specified in this paragraph.
-Any such notice will be deemed given on:
+A notice to the other Party in the administration of this Agreement shall be given to the Party's Project Representative by regular mail, or by email as more particularly specified in this paragraph.
+Any such notice shall be deemed given on:

 - 1. Personal Service: The day the notice is personally delivered to the Party's Project Representative. - 2.
 United States Mail: Five days after the date the notice is deposited in the United States mail, addressed to a Party's Project Representative with first-class postage fully prepaid; - 3.
-Facsimile: On the day the notice is transmitted by facsimile to the facsimile number specified as specified in Section VIII, provided that an original of such notice is deposited in the United States mail, addressed to the Party's Project Representative on the same day as the facsimile transmission is made; or
+Email: On the day the notice is transmitted by email to the email address of the Party's Project Representative as specified in Section VIII, provided an original of such notice is deposited in the United States mail, addressed to the Party's Project Representative, on the same day as the email transmission.